npm package discovery and stats viewer.

 node_modules/@trading-game/design-intelligence-layer/guides/personas/trading-game-player-field-guide.md

-Tone of voice file (bundled in the package):
+Brand voice (bundled in the package):

 All four files apply to all projects built with this package — landing pages, product screens, and games.
 Every AI agent must read all of them before starting any build.
 Run the design principles and accessibility checklists before completing any screen.
-Use the personas and tone of voice to guide all player-facing copy.
+Use the personas and brand voice to guide all player-facing copy.

 Cursor